dgnerlab/unbreakable-user-permalink/README.md

 <br />

 # 🐐 Behind
-A simple snippet that would be embarrassing to even call it a plugin is purely for me.
+This simple snippet that would be embarrassing to even call it a plugin is purely for me.
 But I'm sharing it in case anyone wants a similar feature.
 Special thanks to <a href="https://rading.kr/">@rading</a> for advice on the order of WordPress functions.